oiliodev/perception/wp-content/plugins/ad-inserter/readme.txt

 - Bug fix for IP database update cron event (Pro only)

 == Upgrade Notice ==

+= 2.2.5 =
+Fix for issue with Ajax requests

+= 2.2.4 =
+Added support to insert raw HTTP response header lines;
+Added support to check for individual exceptions for shortcodes;
+Added support to trigger ad blocking detection action only on individual pages;
+Added support for automatic insertion position Footer;
+Added support for custom hooks;
+Url parameter list now checks url parameters ($_GET) and cookies ($_COOKIE);
+Fix for |count| separator not processed;

 = 2.2.3 =
 Added support to insert custom fields via shortcode;